Take the Quiz

 For more information about how the BWS collects customer meter readings, check out this video:

 Water meters are usually located near the street-side of your property line.
-To read your water meter, lift up the protective cover and examine the reading dials.
+To read your water meter, open the meter box cover, flip up the white lid on the meter, and examine the reading dials.

 You can detect leaks by closing all water outlets (faucets and taps) and checking the meter.
 If all the water is shut off, and there are no leaks, then the pinwheels should not move at all.
 Because the red/black pinwheels will move at very low flows, they can sense and display even a small leak.